Reptile – S800 Sky Shadow V2

 My next step was to glue the carbon spars into the wings.
 Following some damn good tips from Matt from the YouTube channel Rag the Nuts Off, I used pins to hold the spars in while the UHU POR set.

 I then wanted to lay out the parts over the S800 to get an idea of placement and cabling.
 I’m not too keen on the GPS module, as a result I have decided to change it for a same spec part that will sit on the FC stack.
 This will mean that one wing will be heavier than the other, so I will make the heavier wing the left wing which may help counter torque roll a little.

 Building the motor mount

-- Being further away, the air getting to the prop is cleaner and therefore it can spin faster, meaning a faster wing
+- Also from being further away, the air getting to the prop is cleaner and therefore it can spin faster, meaning a faster wing.

-I used Loctite to secure the rear screws to the red stand-offs of the extensions kit, then attach the carbon X piece to the motor.
-The final step is to screw the carbon x piece to the red stand-offs, but I'm not doing this til after I've sorted out the ESC wiring.
+I used Loctite to secure the rear screws to the red stand-offs of the extensions kit and attached the carbon X piece to the motor.
+The final step is to screw the carbon x piece to the red stand-offs, but I’m not doing this til after I’ve sorted out the ESC wiring.

 Servo test fit

 I temporarily mounted the servos.
 The holes in the wings needed to be cut out slightly to accept the servos and cable.